seansolari/expam/docs/source/commands.rst

 Plotting results on phylotree
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Results are automatically visualised on top of a phylogenetic tree when during the :code:`expam run` command, but can also be done after classification using the :code:`phylotree` command.
+Results are automatically visualised on top of a phylogenetic tree when during the :code:`expam classify` command, but can also be done after classification using the :code:`phylotree` command.

 .. code-block::